napari/docs/docs/howtos/layers/points.md

 always accessible through the `layer.data` property and will grow or shrink as new points are either added or deleted.

+(points-features-table)=

 ### Using the points features table

 The `Points` layer can contain features that annotate each point.
-`Points.features` stores the features in a table where each column represents a feature and each row represents a point.
+`Points.features` stores the features in a table or data frame where each column represents a feature and each row represents a point.
 Therefore, the table has N rows for the N points in `Points.data`.
 This table can be provided as a dictionary that maps from feature names to the columns of feature values.